 My favourite spot is Whites Beach.
 Though, there is another beach that holds a special place in my heart.
-A really special place named Kings Beach.
+A really magical place named Kings Beach.

 Kings Beach can be found by walking through a bush track around from Broken Head.
 James and I spent many early mornings here, watching the sun come up from the top of the headland.
 An experience we also shared with what seemed like hundreds of dolphins.
 They were there for hours.
 Never before had I seen so many dolphins catching waves together in the one spot.
 (Not since the time we saw hundreds of dolphins travelling from Lennox Head down to Seven Mile Beach.
 I always wonder if they were the same ones…)

 I adore Whites Beach.
 The little rock formations here give you a feeling of ultimate seclusion.
 We had this whole beach to ourselves one morning.
 It was so peaceful.
 The sun rising and the colour of the water just popping into a gorgeous turquoise instantly brought happiness to our day.